Calling non-professional users of homeopathy to participate in a research study.

 1) professional, naturopathic, and medical homeopathy practitioners, and

-2) home prescribers of homeopathy.
+2) home users of homeopathy.

 You are invited to participate in a voluntary one-time 90-minute virtual focus group among home prescribing peers for a discussion on this topic.
 Any data collected will be anonymized and the privacy of participants will be protected.